Lynn Valley Days is a community festival in North Vancouver that includes a parade, bouncy castles and family-friendly

 For more details about the cancellation, see the Lynn Valley Lions Club website.

 Lynn Valley Days

-In 2019 Lynn Valley Days took place June 21st and 22nd.
-The 2020 dates have not been determined so check back for updates.
-Note: the Lynn Valley Gala usually takes place on the Friday and the carnival and parade on the Saturday.
+In years when it does happen, the Lynn Valley Gala usually takes place on the Friday and the carnival and parade on the Saturday.